General François Lanusse

 Pronunciation:

-Lanusse originally entered the national guard of Agen in 1789, and remained with them until 1792, when he joined a company of grenadiers of Limoges as a lieutenant.
-The next year, he joined the 5th Battalion of Volunteers of Haute-Vienne, and a week later was elected lieutenant colonel of the volunteers.
-He spent 1793 serving in the Vendée and was then transferred to the Army of the Eastern Pyrenees.
-While under Sauret in 1794, he distinguished himself at the Battle of Montagne-Noire , and was promoted to chef de brigade shortly afterwards.
+Joining the National Guard of Agen in 1789, François Lanusse remained with them until 1792 when he joined a company of grenadiers of Limoges as a lieutenant.
+In February of 1793 he joined the 5th Battalion of Volunteers of Haute-Vienne and two weeks later he was elected a lieutenant colonel of the volunteers.
+Lanusse spent 1793 serving in the Vendée and he was then transferred to the Army of the Eastern Pyrenees.
+While serving under Sauret in 1794, he distinguished himself at the Battle of Montagne Noire and was promoted to chef de brigade shortly afterwards.

-In early 1796, Colonel Lanusse was placed in charge of one of the mobile columns traveling to join the Army of Italy.
-Once there, he joined Masséna's division, distinguishing himself leading the 8th Light Infantry at the Battle of Dego .
-Later that month, General Bonaparte promoted him to général de brigade to replace the fallen General Causse.
-After a short stint as chief of staff to Dallemagne, Lanusse commanded the 3rd Brigade under Masséna and fought at Fombio.
-Placed under Despinoy, he took part in the siege of the citadel of Milan, and then in August joined Augereau's division.
-After commanding Augereau's light infantry at Promilano, everything went well for Lanusse until November, when at Brenta he was badly wounded by a saber blow and consequently taken prisoner.
-By February of 1797 he was freed and commanding a brigade under Victor.
+In early 1796 Lanusse was placed in charge of one of the mobile columns traveling to join the Army of Italy.
+Once there he joined Masséna's division, distinguishing himself at the head of the 8th Light at the Battle of Dego .
+Later that month General Bonaparte promoted him to général de brigade to replace the fallen General Causse.
+Next Lanusse commanded the 3rd Brigade under Masséna and he fought at Fombio.
+He was then placed under Despinoy to take part in the siege of the citadel of Milan and then in August he joined Augereau's division.
+After commanding Augereau's light infantry at Primolano, in November he fought at Brenta where he was grievously wounded by a saber blow and consequently taken prisoner.
+Freed not long after, by February of 1797 he was recovered and he took command of a brigade under Victor.

-Serving as commander of Toulon in September, Lanusse was designated for the Army of England, later the Army of the Orient, and then left for Egypt on the sloop Le Vif in June of 1798.
-After disembarking at Alexandria, Lanusse traveled with the army until in August he was named governor of the province of Menouf, replacing Zayonchek.
-In this capacity he won the battle of Mit-Ghamar, and alongside Murat he won the battles of Mit-el-Haroun and Gebelal Tell.
-The next year he defeated El Modhy at Koufour-Negoum, and was then attached to Rampon's division for the upcoming Battle of Abukir.
-Shortly after the victory at Abukir, he returned to govern his province, until appointed commander at Damietta in October.
+Serving as commander of Toulon in September, Lanusse was designated for the Army of England and then later the Army of the Orient.
+He left for Egypt on the sloop Vif in June of 1798.
+After disembarking at Alexandria, Lanusse traveled with the army until August when he was named governor of the province of Menouf, replacing Zayonchek.
+In this capacity he won the battle of Mit-Ghamar and alongside Murat he won the battles of Mit-el-Haroun and Gebelal Tell.
+In 1799 Lanusse retook Damanhour which had revolted against French rule and he defeated El Modhy at Koufour-Negoum.
+Next he was attached to Rampon's division for the upcoming Battle of Abukir.
+Shortly after the victory at Abukir, he returned to govern his province and he later commanded from Damietta.

 Notes